sp00m/bow/README.md

 The version of this outbound, must be unique between all outbounds.

-#### getUserIdByToken
+#### getListenerIdByToken

-A function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding user id.
+A function that takes one single `token` argument (the one provided when authenticating a WebSocket connection), and returns a promise resolved with the corresponding listener id.

 #### middlewareVersion

-The middleware version to use to resolve the user from the id retrieved thanks to the token.
+The middleware version to use to resolve the listener from the id retrieved thanks to the token.

 ## Example